PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 ## Putting it together

-When thinking of building a new feature, we can combine the product-market fit table and the priority table into one.
+When thinking of building a new feature, we can combine the product/market fit table and the priority table into one.

 We have three options for each box:
 - Deprecate: stop supporting